 - it can withstand the forces acting on it as may be reasonably foreseeable;

 - its layout and configuration, including the plant and machinery fitted, do not prejudice its integrity;

-- fabrication, transportation, construction, commissioning, operation, modification, maintenance and repair of the installation can take place without prejudicing the installation's integrity;
+- fabrication, transportation, construction, commissioning, operation, modification, maintenance and repair can take place without prejudicing its integrity;

 - it can be decommissioned and dismantled safely; and